 How do I put an image on my website?

 As silly as this question may seem, this is something that any web designer or developer can do.
-Yet, for the unexperienced, this can be a little more challenging.
+Yet, for the inexperienced, this can be a little more challenging.
 Developers write everything that you want in a website in web developing code.
 But, we are not going to talk about that in too much detail.
-If it interests you to learn the skills to do this, you can refer to this this article.
+If it interests you to learn the skills to do this, you can refer to this article.

 Why should I use images in my website?